ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

    Reparameterization with simple location-scale transformation using Keras merge layers.

+Since the noise samples are to be drawn from a Normal distribution, we can save from having to feed this in as input from outside the computation graph by binding a tensor this Input layer.
+Specifically, we bind a tensor initialized with ``K.random_normal``, as required.

 .. code:: python

    eps = Input(tensor=K.random_normal(shape=(K.shape(x)[0], latent_dim)))

+While this still needs to be explicitly specified as an input to compile the model, this input will no longer need to be passed in to methods such as ``fit``, ``predict``.
+Samples from this distribution will just generated within the computation graph when a dependency of this input is evaluated.
+See my notes on :doc:`keras-constant-input-layers-with-fixed-source-of-stochasticity` for more information.

-Lambda layer, which simultaneously draws samples from a hard-coded base distribution and performs reparameterization.
-This implementation achieves a more appropriate level of modularity and abstraction.
-It's makes it clear that each of these atomic building blocks are themselves deterministic transformations which together make up a deterministic transformation.
+In the `example implementation <https://github.com/keras-team/keras/blob/2.1.1/examples/variational_autoencoder.py>`_, they encapsulate all of this logic in a Lambda layer, simultaneously drawing samples from a hard-coded base distribution and performing the location-scale transformation.
+In contrast, this approach achieves a good level of `loose coupling <https://en.wikipedia.org/wiki/Loose_coupling>`_ and `separation of concerns <https://en.wikipedia.org/wiki/Separation_of_concerns>`_.
-The source of stochasticity comes from the input, which we are able to tweak at test time.
-Gumbel-softmax trick.
+By decoupling the random noise vector from the layer's internal logic and explicitly making it a model input, we make it clear that all sources of stochasticity emanate from this input.
+Furthermore, it more obvious that a random sample from a specific family of approximate distributions is obtained by feeding this source of stochasticity through successive layers of deterministic transformations.

+For example, we could provide samples drawn from the Uniform distribution as noise input.
+By applying a number of deterministic transformations known as the Gumbel-softmax reparameterization trick [#jang2016]_, we obtain samples from a Categorical distribution.
+This allows us to perform inference on *discrete* latent variables, and can be implemented in this framework by modifying just a few lines of code!

 .. figure:: ../../images/vae/encoder.svg
    :height: 500px